 Instead, they rely on what they’ve learned.
 For example, men sometimes struggle with the fear of missing out, or “FOMO”, while women remain steadier knowing that markets go up and down.

-5. Women Aren’t as Competitive
+5. They Aren’t as Competitive

 Now don’t mistake what I’m saying — women can be and are competitive.
 But I don’t often hear them talking with one another about how big their portfolios are or how much they made off of one stock.